MateoCY/portfolio/README.md

-# Portfolio Template — How to Edit
+# Note: Just update contact.html when you see this next, and upload resume.pdf to assets

 ## File Structure
 ```